 Taking a boat tour on the Pichola Lake sounded like a nice idea until we saw the groups of tourists piled into boats in fluro orange life jackets.
 The views are probably great and if you go during the day the lake is less crowded and the tour looked quite peaceful.
 At sunset everyone is out on the water and the tour prices almost double so I recommend finding another spot to sit and enjoy the magical sunsets in Udaipur.

 The lake combined with the deep orange sunsets of India make for some stunning evening views.
 Find yourself a rooftop or head to the popular sunset point near the Manji Temple to join some locals watching the sun go down.

 Because it’s a popular tourist town, Udaipur has some great gift and souvenir shops.
 There are also a number of clothing shops selling tailor made items.
 A wander through the town on either side of the pedestrian bridge will give you all the options available at prices to be heavily negotiated.
-For more shopping inspiration read this guide on shopping in Udaipur.

 This restaurant has a great range of vegan and vegetarian options made from locally sourced, organic ingredients.
 They also run cooking classes.

 A cute little bakery-café next to the Bagore ki Haveli Museum.
 Good coffee and delicious baked goods.
 They also run a restaurant which is on the pricey side but has an incredible menu.